brimoo/Robotics/README.md

 ## Building

-Run `catkin_make` inside of the base workspace directory and two folders will be created, build and devel.
+Run `catkin_init_workspace` inside of the src directory and two folders will be created in the base workspace directory, build and devel.
 In order for ROS to know where your workspace is, you will either need to run `source devel/setup.bash` once per terminal, or put this command inside of your bashrc.
-For zsh users, the command is `source devel/setup.zsh`
+For zsh users, the command is `source devel/setup.zsh`.

 ## Running

-To run each ROS project, use the roslaunch command as shown: `roslaunch <pkg_name> <launchfile>`
+Due to the large degree of variance between each lab/project some are run differently than others.
+Below are instructions to run each individual project/lab.

-Example: `roslaunch labpkg lab1.launch`
+Lab 1: Simply use the launch file by enetring `roslaunch labpkg lab1.launch` from anywhere.

+Lab 2: First enter `roslaunch husky_gazebo husky_empty_world.launch` to launch the simulator and then enter `rosrun labpkg square`
+       and enjoy watching a robot move in a square(almost).